Looking for best paint pouring color combinations that catch eye, easy to pour and don’t cost an arm and a leg? I’m here for you!

 Galaxy Pour Colors Combination

-The beauty of a galaxy palette that it can have sooo many variations, but it leaves so much space for experiments.
+The beauty of a galaxy palette is that it can have sooo many variations, but it leaves so much space for experiments.

 Psychodelic scheme